scottjohnson623/kittytwitterbot/readme.md

 - Tweepy - for for connecting to Twitter
 - Python-dotenv - for storing API keys in .env file

-## How to get started
+## How to Run Your Own Kittybot

-- Get developer keys from Twitter and TheCatApi
+1. Get developer keys from Twitter and TheCatApi
-- Create .env file in root folder and add keys to .env file as follows:
+2. Create .env file in root folder and add keys to .env file as follows:

 - CONSUMER_KEY =
 - CONSUMER_SECRET =
 - ACCESS_TOKEN =
 - ACCESS_TOKEN_SECRET =
 - CAT_API_KEY =

--
+3. Make sure tweepy and python-dotenv are installed
+4. run bots/replybot.py
+5. Enjoy!